kyverno/website/content/en/docs/writing-policies/mutate.md

 {{% alert title="Note" color="warning" %}}
 The targets matched by a mutate existing rule are not subject to Kyverno's [resource filters](../installation/customization.md#resource-filters).
 Always develop and test rules in a sandboxed cluster to ensure the scope is correctly confined.
 {{% /alert %}}

+Mutate existing rules are force reconciled every hour by default regardless of the `mutateExistingOnPolicyUpdate` value.
+The reconciliation interval can be customized through use of the environment variable `BACKGROUND_SCAN_INTERVAL` set on the background controller.

 ### Variables Referencing Target Resources